|Nutritional Guidelines (per serving)|

 Use a fine mesh sieve to strain the syrup into a clean glass jar, carefully to remove any ingredients that may have clumped during the heating and cooling process.
 (If you do not have a sieve or want the authentic taste of an inconsistent texture, simply skip this process.)

 Lastly, cover the jar and store in the refrigerator for up to three weeks.
 If the sugar starts to crystallize it may be time to make a new batch.
 To make it last simply reheat before using.

-When ready to use drizzle over your favorite desserts, make your traditional hot chocolates with a twist or simply add to your baked goods for a minty surprise.
+When ready to use drizzle over your favorite desserts, or make your traditional hot chocolate with a twist, or simply add to your baked goods for a minty surprise.